“The name’s Balt,” he said to me.

 They wanted Tammy?
 I wasn’t about to answer him.

 He reached for his long glowing hair when another Super Mech showed up behind him and kicked him off of me.
-This one was different from the other two, because they had no hair at all.
+This one was different from the other two, because they had no hair at all and their suit appeared to be entirely mechanical.

 “You know Tamsin X2858?” it asked me in a similar male voice.